Skip to content

 Satisfy any outstanding debts

-If you have unsatisfied defaults or CCJs, paying them off before applying will improve your options.
-Some lenders won’t consider you at all with unsatisfied debts.
+If you have unsatisfied defaults or CCJs, clearing them before you apply will widen your options.
+Some lenders will not look at you at all while debts are still outstanding.

 3. 03